leopoldmaillard/diet-vision-flutter/readme.md

 ## Known issues and potential improvements

-Head over to this repository's [issues](https://github.com/leopoldmaillard/diet-vision-flutter/issues) to track/report the current bugs and see the upcoming features of the app.
+Head over to this repository's [issues](https://github.com/leopoldmaillard/diet-vision-flutter/issues) to track/report bugs and see/request the upcoming features of the app.
 Any contribution is welcomed.

 ## References